What are the MIT STEAM Challenges?

 BSD partnered with Nord Anglia International School, Hong Kong (NAIS HK) in 2017/18 to develop and deliver projects for the MIT STEAM Challenges.

-As part of the partnership, BSD delivered PD for 4 NAIS HK teachers in 2017 and is training 8 teachers in 2018.
+As part of the partnership, BSD trained 4 NAIS HK teachers in 2017 and is currently training 8 in 2018.
 The 4 teachers developed in 2017, internally trained 4 teachers each, making a total of 20 teachers trained in 2017.

 What students will learn to build using BSD Online in 2018-19